 To forgive is human

 Bestselling author and spiritual teacher Dr Wayne Dyer calls our need to forgive a “monumental misperception”.
-In his view, which I subscribe to wholeheartedly, forgiveness helps us transcend the negative effects of blame—an emotional prison that we escape.
+In his view, to which I subscribe wholeheartedly, forgiveness helps us transcend the negative effects of blame—an emotional prison that we escape.

 Forgiveness is perhaps among the highest of human acts but it is still human.
 We always forgive for the sake of our own freedom.
 So to err is human and to forgive is also human.
 But to go beyond blame and forgiveness—that is divine.